philipturner/swift-colab/Documentation/MagicCommands.md

 - Appends the arguments to a growing list of flags every time you execute
 - The `$clear` flag, was added to allow emptying SwiftPM flags.
 If you have `$clear` before other flags, it resets then adds the flags to the right of it.
+- Explain workaround for `-Xcc -I/...` flags, but for now just hyperlink: [problem 4 in this comment](https://github.com/philipturner/swift-colab/issues/14#issuecomment-1158237894).

 ## `%system`
 ```